docs

 How do I know if my denial rate is improving or declining?

 Tracking initial denial rate over rolling 90-day periods by specialty and by payer is the minimum.
-A declining number of denied claims is not by itself progress if the average denied amount is rising — which MDaudit's 2025 data shows is happening across the industry.
+A falling count of denied claims is not progress if the average denied amount is rising, which MDaudit's 2025 data shows is happening industry-wide.
 The metrics that matter together are initial denial rate, appeal success rate, average denied amount, and final write-off rate as a percentage of net revenue.
-HFMA's MAP Keys initiative provides standard definitions for these metrics so that benchmarking is meaningful across organizations.
-Tracking denial rate without tracking what happens to the denied claims — whether they are appealed, corrected and resubmitted, or silently written off — misses the financial story.
+HFMA's MAP Keys initiative defines these metrics so benchmarking is meaningful across organizations.
+Tracking denial rate without tracking what happens to the denied claims (appealed, corrected and resubmitted, or silently written off) misses the financial story.

 What is the difference between an initial denial rate and a final denial rate?

 An initial denial rate counts all claims denied on first submission as a percentage of total claims submitted.
-A final denial rate counts claims that are ultimately never paid — after all appeals, corrections, and resubmissions — as a percentage of claims submitted.
+A final denial rate counts claims never paid after all appeals, corrections, and resubmissions, as a percentage of claims submitted.
 The gap between the two reflects the billing organization's appeal and recovery effectiveness.
-Most published benchmarks, including the MGMA 11.8 percent figure, measure initial denial rates because final denial rates require tracking claims through their complete lifecycle, which most organizations do not do systematically.
-For a billing company managing client accounts, tracking the difference between initial and final denial rates by client and specialty is one of the clearest indicators of operational performance.
+Most published benchmarks, including the MGMA 11.8 percent figure, measure initial denial rates, because final rates require tracking claims through their complete lifecycle, which most organizations do not do systematically.
+For a billing company managing client accounts, the gap between initial and final denial rates by client and specialty is one of the clearest indicators of operational performance.

 Does using a specialized billing company reduce denial rates?

 The available data says yes, when the billing company has genuine specialty expertise.
-Anesthesia is the clearest example: specialized anesthesia billing services report sub-2 percent denial rates, while generalist systems land at 12 to 18 percent, primarily because the ASA formula and concurrency modifier logic are handled systematically versus inconsistently.
-The OIG's finding that 82 percent of Medicare chiropractic claims reviewed were disallowed suggests that generalist billing of chiropractic without specialist modifier and documentation knowledge creates systematic denial exposure.
-Billing companies evaluating whether their denial rates justify their specialty claims can compare client denial rates against the specialty benchmarks in this report.
-If a billing company's chiropractic clients are running at 15 percent denials, the benchmark is a starting point for diagnosing whether the problem is practice-side documentation or billing-side modifier management.
+Anesthesia is the clearest case: specialized anesthesia billing services report sub-2 percent denial rates while generalist systems land at 12 to 18 percent, mainly because the ASA formula and concurrency modifier logic are handled systematically rather than inconsistently.
+The OIG's finding that 82 percent of Medicare chiropractic claims reviewed were disallowed shows that generalist chiropractic billing without specialist modifier and documentation knowledge creates systematic denial exposure.
+Billing companies can test whether their denial rates justify their specialty claims by comparing client rates against the specialty benchmarks in this report.
+If a billing company's chiropractic clients run 15 percent denials, the benchmark is a starting point for diagnosing whether the problem is practice-side documentation or billing-side modifier management.

 References